- How To Build Your Reputation With Testimonials And User Reviews

 Go here to download and use the plugin:

 This premium WordPress plugin provides a range of great features right out of the box, including:

 - Responsive design that resizes to display correctly on any device or browser.

-- Display options for your testimonials in a widget or as slideshows, sliders, list layout, grid layout, etc. using a shortcode
+- Options to display your testimonials in a widget or as sliders, slideshows, list layout, grid layout, etc. by adding a shortcode

-- Styling options (display image on top, bottom, or side of testimonials, display testimonials in a speech bubble, customized font and background colors, font types and more.
+- Styling options (display image on top, bottom, or side of testimonials, display testimonial in a speech bubble, customized font and background colors, font types and more.

 To learn how to add testimonials in WordPress, see the tutorial below: